 30.1 Adoption and changes to Special Regulations

 30.1.1 The ORC are the original authors of the Special Regulations and have licensed World Sailing to administer the same.
-The Special Regulations Sub-committee is responsible for advising on and making recommendations regarding the Special Regulations and all related subjects to which such regulations are concerned.
-Special Regulations shall be adopted or changed only by the Oceanic and Offshore Committee (on behalf of the Council) after considering recommendations from the Special Regulations Sub-committee.
+The Oceanic & Offshore Committee is responsible for making, amending, interpreting and revoking the Special Regulations (incluing all ancillary documents).
+Under Article 38.4, the Board may review or change the Committee’s decision within fourteen days of it being notified to the Board..
+Special Regulations shall be adopted or changed only by the Oceanic and Offshore Committee after considering recommendations from the Special Regulations Sub-committee.

 30.1.2 In exception to Regulation 30.2.1 any change of clear necessity or pressing importance may be made effective on any designated date by 75% of the responding votes of both the Special Regulations Sub-committee and the Oceanic and Offshore Committee.